mikeAdamss/V4andRecipes/SAPE - all geographies/README.md

 ## IMPORTANT

 The chunkcutoff is checked every time a chunk is finished programming.
-If output is required a csv with be written with incrementing file numbers appended. - file1, file2, file3, file4 etc.
+Whenever output is required a csv with be written with incrementing file numbers appended - file1, file2, file3, file4 etc - then processing will continue..

 You typically need to supply BOTH the arguments to effectively control processing resource.

-For example if you specify procssing in chunks of 100000 bytes but dont set a chunkcutoff for maximum rows per file it may be self defeating - all those chunks will be adding to a giant not-yet-output file in memory (if you cant process the file without arguments and do this the likely result is the same fail ..but it'll just tkae longer).
+For example if you specify procssing in chunks of 100000 bytes but dont set a chunkcutoff it may be self defeating - all those chunks you're carefully processing will be adding to a giant not-yet-output file in memmory.